 The SAVARONA yacht was designed by Cox & Stevens with a luxurious teak deck, steel hull, and a steel superstructure.
 She is in the top 5% by LOA in this world and one of the 59 motor yachts longer than 100 meters.

-Her superstructure is made predominantly with steel and she has a total length of 136m (446ft) and a beam of 16 m or 52.5 feet.
+Her superstructure is made predominantly of steel and she has a total length of 136m (446ft) and a beam of 16 m or 52.5 feet.

 She is powered by twin diesel Caterpillar (3608 DITA) 8-cylinder 1,840hp engines running at 1000rpm which gives her a maximum speed of 18 knots and a cruising speed of 16 knots.